talon-one/talon_one.rb/docs/ManagementApi.md

   sort: 'sort_example', # String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
   campaign_state: 'campaign_state_example', # String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived.
   name: 'name_example', # String | Filter results performing case-insensitive matching against the name of the campaign.
-  tags: 'tags_example', # String | Filter results performing case-insensitive matching against the tags of the campaign.
-When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values
+  tags: ['tags_example'], # Array<String> | Filter results performing case-insensitive matching against the tags of the campaign.
   created_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   created_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   start_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign start time timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.